Make It Fit Before You Ship

 - Explore other options besides corrugated boxes for smaller items.
 Padded or poly mailers may decrease unnecessary dimensional weight.

 - Bring your items to a FedEx Office location where a team member will professionally select the right-size packaging for your item.
-They can also help you determine how much cushioning is needed for delicate items so you’re not using too much.
+They can also help you determine how much cushioning is needed for delicate items.

 - Contact a FedEx field packaging engineer at firstname.lastname@example.org and request a free assessment of your packaging by the FedEx Packaging Services team.
 The packaging engineers will work directly with you and offer options that can help:

-To get additional information on the best way to optimize your packaging, go to the FedEx Packaging Services page of the Service Guide.
+To get additional information on the best way to optimize your packaging, go to the Packing Resources and Supplies page of the Service Guide.
 Remember: ensuring you use the right-size packaging to protect the contents of your shipment can help increase your bottom line.

 More from FedEx Updates

-*Go to page 120 of the Service Guide for more details on dimensional weight and how to calculate it.
+*Go to the Service Guide for more details on dimensional weight and how to calculate it.